Noreena Hertz: Generation K (2015)

-The Lonely Century: Coming Together in a World that's Pulling Apart (2020)
+The Lonely Century: A Call to Reconnect (2020)

-Hertz's most recent book, The Lonely Century: Coming Together in a World that's Pulling Apart, was published in the UK by Sceptre in September 2020.
-The author argues that loneliness is becoming the defining condition of the twenty-first century and is contributing to the rise of political populism.
+Hertz's most recent book, The Lonely Century: A Call to Reconnect, was published in the UK by Sceptre in September 2020.
+The author argues that loneliness is becoming the defining condition of the twenty-first century, stemming from a combination of modern technological reliance, the gig economy, hyper-urbanisation, and decades of neoliberal policy.
+She explores how this epidemic of social isolation impacts individual health, damages economic productivity, and contributes to the rise of political populism.

+The Lonely Century received widespread critical acclaim upon release and was named one of the best books of the year by publications including Wired (UK) and The Daily Telegraph.
+The Economist praised it as "an important new book," while The Guardian highlighted Hertz's "wide-ranging, convincing argument" regarding the breakdown of community structures.
+In addition to diagnosing the crisis, the book presents concrete policy solutions, architectural interventions, and communal frameworks aimed at rebuilding social capital and restoring human connection.

 Campaigns

 In 2001 Hertz contemplated whether "increasingly the most effective way to be political is not to register one's demands and wants at the ballot box".
 As consumer activism went mainstream in Europe, she reasoned that "all over the developed, democratic world, people are shopping rather than voting".
+Hertz is the co-creator of Project (RED) (with Bono and Bobby Shriver), an innovative commercial model to raise money for people with AIDS in Africa that has generated over $500m for the Global Fund.
 Hertz played a key role in the Live 8 campaign to cancel the debt of the world's poorest countries, and was one of the speakers at the 2005 Edinburgh Live 8 concert.
 In late 2005 Hertz began to publicly criticise the Make Poverty History campaign.
 She claimed that it achieved "next to nothing".
 According to Hertz the campaign was not successful in advancing justice, empowerment or accountability.